slepp22/inventory_database_backend/README.md

 ## Deployment
 ### Database
-The Postgres Database is setup on Google Cloud SQL (Postgres 15)
+The Postgres Database is setup on Google Cloud SQL (Postgres 15) Please be aware that you cant just connect with to the database Public IP with the credentials.
+Your own network must be added in the Google Cloud Web Interface, so it only allows connection from known networks.

 ### FastAPI Container
 The backend is hosted on Google Cloud Run.
 To deploy a new version following pre-requisites are needed: